 Producer: Marilyn Ness

-E-Team is driven by the high-stakes investigative work of four intrepid human rights workers, offering a rare look at their lives at home and dramatic work on the field.
-Anna, Ole, Fred and Peter are four members of the Emergencies Team — or E-Team — the bootys on the ground division of a respected, international human rights group.
-Arriving as soon as possible after allegations of human rights abuse surface, the E team uncovers crucial evidence to determine if further investigation is warranted and, if so, to investigate, document, and capture the world’s attention.
-The also immediately challenge the responsible decision makers, holding them accountable.
-Human rights abuses thrive on secrecy and silence, and the work of E-Team, backed by their international human rights organization, has shone light in dark places and given voice to thousands whose stories would never otherwise been told.
+E-TEAM is driven by the high-stakes investigative work of four intrepid human rights workers, offering a rare look at their lives at home and dramatic work in the field.
+Anna, Ole, Fred and Peter are four members of the Emergencies Team — or E-Team — the boots on the ground division of a respected, international human rights group.
+Arriving as soon as possible after allegations of human rights abuse surface, the E-Team uncovers crucial evidence to determine if further investigation is warranted and, if so, to investigate, document, and capture the world’s attention.
+They also immediately challenge the responsible decision makers, holding them accountable.
+Human rights abuses thrive on secrecy and silence, and the work of the E-Team, backed by their international human rights organization, has shone light in dark places and given voice to thousands whose stories would never otherwise have been told.

 Director: Kirby Dick